anatolinicolae/photobooth/python/README.md

-# Python Semaphore Controller
+# Python Photobooth Controller

-This Python application controls the photobooth semaphore countdown sequence via serial communication with the Arduino.
+This Python application controls the photobooth countdown sequence via serial communication with the Arduino.

 ## Features